Suger

 Suger (/suːˈʒɛər/; /fr/; Sugerius; c.
 1081 – 13 January 1151) was a French abbot and statesman.
 He was a key advisor to King Louis VI and his son Louis VII, acting as the latter's regent during the Second Crusade.
-His writings are seminal texts for early 12-century Capetian history, and his reconstruction of the Basilica of Saint-Denis, where he was abbot, was instrumental in creating the Gothic architecture style.
+His writings are seminal texts for early 12th-century Capetian history, and his reconstruction of the Basilica of Saint-Denis, where he was abbot, was instrumental in creating the Gothic architecture style.

 Early life

 Suger was born into a family of minor knights c.
-1081 (or 1080), landholders at Chennevières-lès-Louvres, a small village surrounding Saint-Denis in northern Parisis.
-Suger was one of the younger sons in a family of some substance and upwardly connections where many went into the church, and so he was given as an oblate to the abbey of St. Denis at age ten in 1091.
+1081 (or 1080), landholders at Chennevières-lès-Louvres, a small village surrounding Saint-Denis in northern Paris.
+Suger was given as an oblate to the abbey of Saint-Denis at age ten in 1091.
+He claimed humble origins, but may have come from a family of some substance.
 He trained at the priory of Saint-Denis de L'Estrée for about a decade, where he would have first met the future king Louis VI of France.
 Suger took up the oblate life relatively easily and showed strong ability including in Latin and a firm grasp of legal matters.
 This ability led to him being chosen to work in the abbey archives to find documents that could protect the abbey from usurpation by Bouchard II of Montmorency, where historians speculate of his involvement in the appearance of a forged charter—if this was Suger's work, then it is certainly a fitting reflection and early example of his close admiration of the abbey.

 Suger began a successful career in monastic administration as he went on several missions for his abbey, which held land at several vantage points across the country.
-Finding favour with Abbot Adam of Saint-Denis, Suger became his secretary in 1066, which helped develop Suger's political career.
-As a result he was involved in significant events: in the same year, he was at the synod at Poitiers; in the spring of 1107 to attend Pope Paschal II; in 1109, where he met Louis VI again as he sat a dispute between the king and Henry I of England, and; in 1112 at Rome for the second Lateran council.
+Finding favour with Abbot Adam of Saint-Denis, Suger became his secretary in 1106, which helped develop Suger's political career.
+As a result, he was involved in significant events: in the same year, he was at the synod at Poitiers; in the spring of 1107 to attend Pope Paschal II; in 1109, where he met Louis VI again as he sat a dispute between the king and Henry I of England, and; in 1112 at Rome for the second Lateran council.
 During this time, he held administrative roles that required him to be first at Berneval in Normandy in 1108 as provost, then from mid-1109 to 1111 provost to the more important priory of Toury.
 The area was suffering as a result of Hugh III of Le Puiset's exploitation of revenues, and a series of disputes and failing alliances gave Suger experience on the battlefield.
 He appeared to take up this new challenge well and was successful, though would go on to heavily regret his involvement in warfare by his sixties.
 There is a gap in sources on Suger's whereabouts after he left Toury in 1112, though he was likely advancing his monastic position alongside working on further negotiations.